Two point functions and quantum fields in the anti-de Sitter universe: The Poincar e patch

 \section{The Poincar\'e patch $AdS_M$}

-In this section and the ones that follow, we perform a decomposition of the plane waves (\ref{waves}) and diagonalize the two-point function (\ref{pwduint}) in the Poincar\'e coordinate system.
-This approach paves the way for novel possibilities to compute Feynman diagrams directly in the real AdS space, as opposed to working in its Euclidean counterpart as is usually done.
+In this and the subsequent sections, we decompose the plane waves (\ref{waves}) and diagonalize the two-point function (\ref{pwduint}) using the Poincaré coordinate system.
+This framework opens up new opportunities to compute Feynman diagrams directly in Lorentzian AdS space, rather than relying on the conventional Euclidean approach.